jnozzi/cocoadev.com/markdown/NibWithMultipleWindows.md

 Thanks for any help.

-General/GregWilson
+GregWilson

 ----

 hey Greg,

-there isn't an auxWindowClass, auxWindow is just a window that was added to a nib (General/NextInterfaceBuilder) file in Interface Builder.
+there isn't an auxWindowClass, auxWindow is just a window that was added to a nib (NextInterfaceBuilder) file in Interface Builder.
 Phil just wanted to know how to open and close a window that is added to a nib file.

 the line